Medications Used in Detox

 Medications for Heroin and Opioid Painkiller Detox

 Treatment with either drug requires daily dosing.
 A buprenorphine treatment regimen may offer somewhat more freedom than methadone, since specially certified clinicians are able to prescribe the medication from their clinic or office.
 Methadone programs are relatively more strict in their implementation and require patients to show up to treatment daily for their dose.
 Patients may also need to submit for routine urine screening and participate in group therapy activities in order to stay in the treatment program.

-Since opiate drugs are so addictive, and their associated withdrawal syndrome so unpleasant, they are relatively difficult to quit cold turkey or detox from within a matter of a week or two like other substances.
+Since opioid drugs are so addictive, and their associated withdrawal syndrome so unpleasant, they are relatively difficult to quit cold turkey or detox from within a short time frame like some other substances.
 Both methadone and buprenorphine help stabilize people in early recovery from heroin and opioid painkiller misuse and are then often used to slowly wean individuals off the treatment medications themselves.
 This slow weaning process helps to stave off cravings and eliminate the majority of withdrawal symptoms that people would feel without medical intervention.
 In some cases, people are maintained on a replacement treatment regimen for at least a year.

-During detox from any kind of opioid, people may experience a lot of residual pain throughout the body, as well as abdominal cramping, which can be treated with over-the-counter pain relievers in most cases.
+During detox from any kind of opioid, people may experience a lot of discomfort, including muscle and bone aches as well as gastrointestinal disturbances, both of which can be treated with over-the-counter medications in many cases.

 Medications Used for Detox from Cocaine and Other Stimulants

-Benzodiazepine abuse can be a challenge to treat since those who abuse these drugs are often suffering from anxiety-based mental health disorders that they needed the medication for in the first place.
-This class of drugs is actually more likely to be abused when prescribed to certain individuals with existing mental health issues.
-In a study of 203 people being treated for co-occurring substance use and serious mental health disorders, 15 percent who were prescribed benzos developed an addiction to them while only 6 percent of those who weren’t prescribed these drugs did, according to the journal Psychiatric Services.
+Benzodiazepine abuse can be a challenge to treat since those who misuse these drugs are often suffering from an underlying, anxiety-based mental health issue that will require additional management once the abused anxiolytic medication is discontinued.
+Perhaps surprisingly, this class of drugs may actually be more likely to be abused when prescribed to certain individuals with existing mental health issues.
+In a study of 203 people being treated for co-occurring substance use and serious mental health disorders, 15 percent who were prescribed benzos developed an addiction to them in contrast to only 6 percent of those who weren’t prescribed these drugs.

-People who are hooked on benzodiazepines have to adhere to a tapered dosing schedule in order to come off them safely and limit the amount of withdrawal effects they experience.
+People who have developed significant physiological dependence on benzodiazepines benefit from following a tapered dosing schedule in order to come off them safely and limit the risk of severe, unpleasant withdrawal.

-Typically, the tapering schedule decreases by 25 percent of the initial dose every two weeks.
-Some people may experience immediate onset of withdrawal, but in some cases, withdrawal doesn’t kick in until a couple weeks after tapering has begun.
+A slow tapering schedule might take place over the course of several weeks, if not months.
+Some people may experience immediate onset of withdrawal, but in some cases, withdrawal symptoms don’t peak until several days to weeks after tapering has begun.

 Medications for Detox from Hallucinogens, Club Drugs, and Synthetic Drugs

-Among synthetic drugs, like bath salts and Spice, more complex treatment cases often arise.
+Among synthetic drugs, like bath salts and Spice, some more complex clinical presentations may arise.